White House pastry chefs make National Mall in gingerbread

 The pastry creation — featured at Monday's unveiling of the White House holiday decorations — required 225 pounds of dough, 25 pounds of chocolate and 20 pounds of white icing.
 It includes replicas of the Capitol, the Lincoln and Jefferson memorials, the Washington Monument and the White House, complete with tiny green wreaths with red ribbons on each window.

-White House pastry chefs have created a gingerbread house during the holidays since the early 1970s.
+White House pastry chefs have created gingerbread houses during the holidays since the early 1970s.
 The first one depicted a Christmas village.
 Another was a replica of President Bill Clinton's boyhood home in Arkansas.

-In the China Room, decorators replicated the tables of past state dinners, complete with a place card for President Donald Trump next to one for "Mrs. Macron," French President Emmanuel Macron's wife, Brigitte.
+In the China Room there are three tables recreated from previous state dinners during the Theodore Roosevelt, John F. Kennedy and Trump administrations using, china and glassware from the White House permanent collection.
+A place card for President Donald Trump is next to one for "Mrs. Macron," French President Emmanuel Macron's wife, Brigitte.

+Upstairs in the Green Room, there are decorations representing an American cornucopia with fruits, vegetables and grains adorning a tree.

-Upstairs, the 18-foot White House Christmas tree stands tall in the center of the Blue Room.
-The Fraser fir from North Carolina is decorated with blue velvet ribbon and ornaments from the states.
+The 18-foot official White House Christmas tree stands tall in the center of the Blue Room.
+The Fraser fir from North Carolina is decorated with more than 500 feet of blue velvet ribbon embroidered in gold with each state and territory.

+The Red Room features ornaments and two wreaths made of pencils stamped with "Be Best," Mrs. Trump's youth initiative.

+Patriotism is on display in the Grand Foyer and Cross Hall.
+More than 14,000 red ornaments hang on the branches of 29 trees.
 Hidden projectors cast silhouettes of pine and other holiday greenery on the ceilings.

-The Red Room features ornaments and two wreaths made of pencils stamped with "Be Best," Mrs. Trump's initiative that encourages young people to be their best.